CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 The Teaching of Orthic Shorthand: A series of lessons for the use of teachers and students of Orthographic shorthand (Callendar's system)\
 W Stevens, 1896\
 <https://orthic.shorthand.fun/teaching-pt1> , <https://orthic.shorthand.fun/teaching-pt2>\
-Teaching Part One is Fully Written, through Ordinary and Abreviated.
+Teaching Part One is Fully Written, Ordinary and Abreviated.
 Part Two is Reporting.
+It has many examples of what happens if you don't follow the rules.

 **Revised, Extended and Improved**\
 Orthographic Cursive Shorthand (Orthic) ; The Cambridge System ; Revised, Extended and Improved\